filipondios/chip8asm/README.md

 per second.
 This ensures that timers update at their correct frequency (60Hz), though more instructions per second are executed compared to an original CHIP-8 machine, offering a smoother experience.

+- **Sound**: This interpreter has sound support for programs that use the delay timer to play the CHIP-8 *beep* sound.
+This sound has been generated thanks to [onlinetonegenerator.com] using a 440Hz frequency and a square wave.

 ## Running